microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

     }
 ```

+This ensures documentation is properly generated and disseminated for all all classes, methods, and properties.

-> Any script files submitted without function / method summary tags will be rejected.
-This also applies to properties and fields defined within the script.
+>Any script files submitted without proper summary tags will be rejected.

 ## MRTK namespace rules